Spagettileg/reboot-pbf/README.md

 - Start a blog conversation upon availability of rugby boots not yet appearing on Re-Boot website, etc
 - Happy to browse current stock, without obligation to purchase
 - Assured that personal details are secure from unauthorised access
-- All purchased rugby boots delivered to a pre-nominated safe delivery address

 #### Business
 - Only registered users can donate and purchase Re-Boot products to help deliver assurance on personal data security and trading